 2017 saw a very successful coffee morning in May at the Old Stable where over £300 was raised for the church.
 As well as the usual raffle, two lovely bird feeders were donated and raffled.
 June saw cream tea at Parkhouse Water for Steph Jeffs to meet those in the village who contributed so much to the church by way of flower arranging, etc. and being a Friend of St Margaret's.

-A round up of 2016 news from Stoodleigh Church and Community - please see 2017 dates in Events.
+Below is a round up of 2016 news from Stoodleigh Church and Community (please see 2017 dates in Events):

 Carol Singing round the village on 20th December was enormous fun and we are grateful to all those who welcomed us into their homes.
 We were very thrilled to be able to add a further £130 to the Marie Curie fund set up in memory of Michael Honnor whose funeral had taken place earlier in the day.